-According to the Livestock Conservancy, the Plymouth Rock seems to have disappeared for 20 or so years until 1869 when this heritage breed appeared at a poultry show in Worchester, Massachusetts.
+According to the Livestock Conservancy, the Plymouth Rock seemed to have disappeared for 20 or so years until 1869 when this heritage breed appeared at a poultry show in Worchester, Massachusetts.

-The Plymouth Rocks we have on our farm are friendly birds that we’re raising to breed both purebloods and black sex links.
+The Plymouth Rocks we have on our farm are friendly birds.
+We are raising them to breed both purebloods and black sex links.

-I’ve never kept Sultans one of the heritage chicken breeds we raise on the homestead, but after learning about them, I would like to!
+I’ve never kept Sultans on our homestead, but after learning about them, I would like to!

-Sultans are one of several heritage chicken breeds that are critically endangered,according to the Livestock Conservancy.
+Sultans are one of several heritage chicken breeds that are listed as “in danger of extinction,” according to the Livestock Conservancy.

 They’re natives of Turkey, where they were likely developed as ornamental birds for the gardens of the Sultan.

-They have been rare since they arrived in England in 1854 when Mrs. Elizabeth Watts of Hampstead, England, the editor of the Poultry Chronicle (a British publication) received heritage chickens from a friend living in Constantinople (now Istanbul).
+They have been rare since they arrived in England in 1854 by way of a friendship.
+You see, Mrs. Elizabeth Watts of Hampstead, England, the editor of the Poultry Chronicle (a British publication) received heritage chickens from a friend living in Constantinople (now Istanbul).

-They’re very pretty ornamental birds, possibly the most among the heritage chicken breeds.
+They’re very pretty ornamental birds, possibly the most visually appealing among the heritage chicken breeds.

-They don’t lay very well, but if you are not looking for a high efficiency bird and just enjoy having friendly companions, then preserving these heritage chickens might be for you!
+They don’t lay very well, but you might not be looking for a high-efficiency bird and just want to enjoy friendly companions!

-Helping to save heritage chicken breeds is a wonderful pursuit for any homesteader.
+Helping to save heritage chicken breeds is a wonderful pursuit for any homesteader or chicken lover.
 These breeds are a piece of American history, and we’re happy to continue preserving them!

 - Give them lots of love 💕